In person help is available at the two locations below for Service Canada programs.

 Registered Disability Savings Plan

-A registered disability savings plan (RDSP).
-It is a savings plan to help parents and others save for the long term financial security of a person who is eligible for the disability tax credit (DTC).
+A registered disability savings plan (RDSP) is a savings plan to help parents and others save for the long term financial security of a person who is eligible for the disability tax credit (DTC).

 Rental Assistance Program